Publication Process

 Proofreading and Final Check

-The Editor-in-chief retains the right to overturn the article’s acceptance if evidence of scientific misconduct is discovered during the production or copyediting process.
-This includes issues such as figure manipulation/duplication, plagiarism, and other ethical violations.
+The Editor-in-Chief retains the right to overturn the article’s acceptance if evidence of scientific misconduct is discovered during the production or copyediting process.
+This includes issues such as ethical violations.

 Galley Proofs

-To ensure a fast publication process of the articles accepted for publication, we kindly ask authors to provide us with their proof corrections within three days.
-The Corresponding Author will receive an e-mail containing the galley proofs.
+To ensure a fast publication process for the articles accepted for publication, we kindly ask authors to provide us with their proof corrections within three days.
+The Corresponding Author will receive an email containing the galley proofs.
 The galley proofs can be downloaded as a PDF file.
-Authors can annotate and upload their edits on the PDF version or provide them in a separate Word document.
-All instructions for proofing will be given in the e-mail that we send to the authors.
+Authors must annotate and upload their edits to the PDF version.
 We discourage excessive changes made to the proofs by the authors (usually exceeding 300 characters).
 After acceptance, authors cannot apply major corrections to the manuscript, Figures, Tables, or authorship.
 Before publication, we send galley proofs twice to authors, who are asked to carefully check them and send their approval for publication.

-Authors must check carefully the typesetting, editing, correctness, and completeness of the text (including author names, affiliations, and corresponding author information), figures and tables.
+Authors must check the typesetting, editing, correctness, and completeness of the text (including author names, affiliations, and corresponding author information), figures, and tables carefully.
 At this stage, significant changes to the article as accepted for publication will only be considered with permission from the Editor.
-All corrections must be returned to us at submission.joints@verduci.it in a unique communication.
-Authors must check the galley proofs carefully before replying, as the inclusion of any subsequent corrections will not be allowed.
-Proofreading is solely authors’ responsibility.
+All corrections must be returned to us at submission.joints@verduci.it.
 The Editorial Office will do everything possible to get accepted articles published quickly and accurately.

 After publication